Geometric Constraints in Deep Learning Frameworks: A Survey: Normal-Depth Orthogonal Constraint

-Hu et al. \cite{hu2019revisiting} use ground truth and estimated depth map gradients to measure the angle between their surface normals, Eqs. \ref{eq:grad-depth-estimate} and \ref{eq:grad-gt}.
-The loss, $\mathcal{L}_{normal}$ is estimated as per Eq. \ref{eq:grad-based-normal-loss}, where $\langle.,.\rangle$ denotes the inner product of vectors.
+where $\langle.,.\rangle$ denotes the inner product of vectors.
 This loss is sensitive to small depth structures \cite{hu2019revisiting}.
-Yang et al. \cite{yang2023geometry} use the same method of estimating normal for monocular depth estimation problems in Endoscopy applications.
+Yang et al. \cite{yang2023geometry} use the same method of estimating normal for monocular depth estimation problems in endoscopy applications.

-There are several advantages of estimating normal in a depth estimation framework, like, it provides an explicit understanding of normal during the learning process, it provides higher-order interaction between the estimated depth and ground truths and it also provides flexibility to integrate additional operations, e.g. Manhattan assumption, over normal \cite{yang2017unsupervised}.
-It also has certain disadvantages, like, as it is prone to noise in the ground truth depth maps or the estimated depth maps and it only considers local information for its estimation which may not align with the global structure.
+Advantages of estimating normals in a depth estimation frameworks are that it provides an explicit understanding of normal during the learning process, higher-order interaction between the estimated depth and ground truth, and flexibility to integrate additional operations over normal \cite{yang2017unsupervised}.
+On the other hand, it is sensitive to noise in the ground truth depth maps and the estimated depth maps, and only considers local information which may not align with the global structure.

 To enforce robust higher-order geometric supervision in 3D space, Yin et al. \cite{yin2019enforcing} propose virtual normal (VN) estimation.
 VN can establish 3D geometric connections between regions in a much larger range.
 To estimate VN, $N$ group points from the depth map, with three points in each group, are sampled.
 The selected point has to be non-colinear.
 The three points establish a plane and the corresponding normal is estimated.
-Similarly, ground truth normal $(n_i)$ are estimated and compared with the normal corresponding to the estimated depth maps $(\hat{n}_i)$ as shown in Eq. \ref{eq:virtual-normal}.
+Similarly, ground truth normal $(n_i)$ are estimated and compared with the normals corresponding to the estimated depth maps $(\hat{n}_i)$,

 Naderi et al. \cite{naderi2022monocular} use a similar formulation in a monocular depth estimation problem to enforce higher-order robust geometric constraints for depth estimation.

 \paragraph{Normal-depth joint learning approach:}